jmibk/ESP8266-ArtNet-Box/README.md

 - supports a oled display for control and analizing
 - enter values via rotary encoder

+THINGS TO DO

+- add a channel editor to change channel values on display for testing purposes.
+- add functionality for WS28xx led systems
+- add a web interface

 CONNECTION TO A ESP8266

 This code depends on a Lolin ESP8266 board using following connections: